ConduitIO/conduit/docs/processors.md

 Given that every processor can have one (and only one) parent, processors cannot be shared.
 In case the same processing needs to happen for different sources or destinations, you have two options:
-1. If records from all sources (or all destinations) need to be processed in the same way, then you can obviously create a pipeline processor
+1. If records from all sources (or all destinations) need to be processed in the same way, then you can create a pipeline processor
 2. If records from some, but not all, sources (or destinations) need to be processed in the same way, then you need to create multiple processors (one for each source or destination) and configure them in the same way.